studio-b12/restyle-lite/README.md

 * We don’t add any prefixes.
 * We don’t support `restyle.customElement` (it probably wasn’t documented anyway).
 * We don’t support JS-based animations.
+* We don’t support a custom `component` or `document`.
+* restyle-lite behaves the same in node and in browsers.

 ---